BCDA-APS/bcdamenu/docs/source/settings.rst

       NOTE: `submenu` is a special label for a feature yet to be supported.
 The value defines the name of the submenu section to insert at this position in the menu.

+      * `title` is reserved word and cannot be used as a menu item label
+      * `separator` is reserved word and cannot be used as a menu item label

    :command: Operating system command to be executed when menu
       item is chosen.
 This is a complete command in the operating